 - Credits for mandatory structural practices, including stormwater quality BMPs and detention facilities installed during development; and,

 - Credits for voluntary litter cleanup activities conducted under three eligible programs: Adopt-A-Waterway, Adopt-A-Block, and Adopt-A-Storm Drain

 Annual registration and credit application is required.
-The credit application window for 2018 has now closed.
-Property owners may reapply during next year's credit application window from December 1 to February 15.
+Property owners may apply during the next credit application window beginning December 1, 2018 and through February 15, 2019.
 Applicants who meet the program requirements and submit required documentation prior to the February 15 deadline will be eligible for credit during the applied calendar year.
 Registration for litter cleanup programs is open year-round.
 We encourage property owners or groups associated with the property to register for voluntary programs during the credit application window a year in advance to allow time to conduct the volunteer activities throughout the year.